Pixie, kobold, elf, and sprite, All are on their rounds tonight; In the wan moon’s silver ray, Thrives their

 Pixie Predation Prevention & Pacification

 If you suspect the presence of iron pixies, you should perform the Covington Pixie Detection Test (CPDT).
 A reliable method is described in the next section below.

-In any case, and because prevention is better than Ritalin, you should create a workshop environment unfriendly to pixies.
-The following is a partial list of measures I have found to be effective.
+In any case, and because prevention is better than Prozac, you should create a workshop environment unfriendly to pixies.
+The following is a partial list of measures your humble servant has found to be effective.

 - Cleanliness: Clean bench surfaces and sweep the floors daily.
 Vacuum and wet-mop workshop floors at least twice a year during the winter and summer solstices (approximately June 21 and December 21);

 - Add more lighting: Iron Pixies fear light because it reveals them to their enemies;

-- Keep a pair of boots near the door into the workshop: Pixies are deathly afraid of boots (but not steel-toed boots), especially when they contain the feet of sharp-eyed human children, but just the sight of boots will prevent them from entering a space;
+- Keep a pair of boots near the door into the workshop: Pixies are deathly afraid of boots (but not steel-toed boots), especially when they contain the feet of sharp-eyed human children, but just the sight of boots will usually prevent them from entering a space;

 - Keep brass benchdogs in your workshop.
 Expert fairyologists insist, and I agree, that having a brass bench dog (remember, Iron Pixies do not fear iron or steel or the IRS) or two close by will banish Iron Pixies to the workshop’s dark recesses and keep their nasty claws away from tools.
 The deterrent effect of bench cats is unclear, but if you decide to rely on one, be sure it bothers to stay awake;

 - Welcome spiders: Although this may seem to contradict No. 1 above, Iron Pixies fear spiders, especially daddy longlegs, who delight in tangling them in their webs and tickling them to expiration.

 - Make regular offerings to the gods of handsaws.
 More on this subject in future posts.